poojasakhalkar/ankLekhan/README.md

 # 🔢 ankLekhan

 ankLekhan is a standalone desktop application built with Python and Streamlit.
+The application helps convert numbers (up to 9 digits) into their equivalent representation in Devanagari script, commonly used in Marathi, Hindi and other Indian languages.

 It can be run with or without a Python interpreter installed on the system.
 This repository includes everything you need to either run the app directly or build your own executable using PyInstaller.

 ### 🚀 Features
 1. Run Python-based Streamlit app as a standalone .exe file